neng-ji/Signal_processing/README.md

 # Signal Processing

-This project focuses on implementing various signal processing techniques.
-It provides tools and examples for analyzing and processing signals directly in Jupyter Notebooks.
-Features include Fourier transformations, signal generation, and visualization tools for plotting and analyzing signals.
-The `mp_notebook.ipynb` file demonstrates practical applications of these techniques using sample data to showcase how to work with and analyze signals effectively.
+This project is dedicated to the implementation of various signal processing methods, using Jupyter Notebooks as a platform.
+It includes tools and examples for signal analysis and processing, highlighting techniques such as Fourier transformations, signal generation, and visualization tools.
+The file `mp_notebook.ipynb` provides practical examples to demonstrate these techniques with sample data, aiding in effective signal analysis.

 ## Quick View of Results

-Download mp_notebook(2).html, the notebook is already processed, and open it locally to run the file.

-## Waveform or Signal
+To see the results, download mp_notebook(2).html.
+This file has been pre-processed and can be run locally.

+## Key Features

+Reading Waveforms or Signals:

     sf.read('visible.wav')

-## Highlighted:
+## Featured Techniques:

- Fourier transform
+Fourier Transform

-Griffin-Lim Phase reconstruction
+Griffin-Lim Phase Reconstruction

-Stretch the frequency dimension and time dimension
+Frequency and Time Dimension Stretching

 ## Run this project
-No downloads or installations are required beyond having a Jupyter Notebook environment available.
-Simply clone the repository from GitHub using the following command:
+To begin, no additional downloads or installations are needed apart from having a Jupyter Notebook setup.
+Simply clone the GitHub repository using the following command:
 ```bash
 git clone https://github.com/neng-ji/Signal_processing.git